pietervdvn/MapComplete/Docs/SpecialRenderings.md

 name | default | description
 ------ | --------- | -------------
 targetLayer | _undefined_ | The id of the layer where this point should end up.
-This is not very strict, it will simply result in checking that this layer is shown preventing possible duplicate elements tags | _undefined_ | The tags to add onto the new object - see specification above text | Import this data into OpenStreetMap | The text to show on the button icon | ./assets/svg/addSmall.svg | A nice icon to show in the button snap_to_point_if | _undefined_ | Points with the given tags will be snapped to or moved
+This is not very strict, it will simply result in checking that this layer is shown preventing possible duplicate elements tags | _undefined_ | The tags to add onto the new object - see specification above.
+If this is a key (a single word occuring in the properties of the object), the corresponding value is taken and expanded instead text | Import this data into OpenStreetMap | The text to show on the button icon | ./assets/svg/addSmall.svg | A nice icon to show in the button snap_to_point_if | _undefined_ | Points with the given tags will be snapped to or moved